Online Consultation

 • 1.
 Watery, white discharge with itchiness:

-A cottage cheese-like discharge with a slight smell indicates fungal infection or thrush.
+A cottage cheese-like discharge with slight smell may indicate a vaginal discharge yeast infection.

 • 2.
 Green, yellow, frothy discharge: